SHARING RESOURCES & LINKING DISCIPLINES TO CREATE ART IN PUBLIC PLACES

 Another component we have developed is HowlRound TV.
 We use it to broadcast theatre performances, panel discussions, and more -- anything of interest to the theatre community.
 This connects people across geography and provides an accessible archive of recorded video.

 In addition we also host weekly Twitter discussions to provide an open platform for theatre makers as well as in-person convening to inspire action.

-The key ideas behind all of these platforms is that that community sets the agenda and every person is a stakeholder.
-Our role is as stewards, facilitators and infrastructure designers.
+The key idea behind all of these platforms is that the theatre community sets the agenda and every person is a stakeholder.
+Our role is as stewards, facilitators, and infrastructure designers.
 We unlock abundance and don’t promote scarcity behaviors (there is enough for everyone, if we share resources efficiently).

 Charlie McCabe presents on Dewey Park:

 This area is really great in terms of flexibility and amenities as well as the number of eyeballs that end up on it and it would be a great place for an Arts Commons.
-It is heavily programmed to begin with, we aim to have it programmed most Monday through Fridays as much of the year as possible.
-For example we have a Farmers Market on Tuesdays and Thursdays that has been running for five years.
-We also have demonstration gardens – where we grow and harvest food and then donate it.
+It is heavily programmed to begin with, we aim to have it programmed most Monday through Fridays for as much of the year as possible.
+For example, we have a Farmers Market on Tuesdays and Thursdays that has been running for five years.
+We also have demonstration gardens, where we grow and harvest food and then donate it.
 Plus, a large number of temporary events.

-There was a hesitance towards busking in the past but recently we decided we would try and do a little more Ad Hoc performances.
-The Greenway has started bringing in singer/songwriters to the farmers markets.
+There was a hesitance towards busking in the past, but recently we decided we would try and provide a little more in the way of Ad Hoc performances.
+The Greenway has started bringing in singers/songwriters to the Farmers Markets.

-A lot of daily use of the park in warm season is just people eating and hanging out on the park.
-The food trucks onsite serve between 1,500 and 2,200 Monday through Friday during lunchtime.
+A lot of daily use of the Park in warm season is just people eating and hanging out.
+The food trucks on-site serve between 1,500 and 2,200 Monday through Friday during lunchtime.